The Inside Story From Inside The Kitchen

 “Breakfast.
 By Far.
 We get tickets in this long (he holds out his arm) and every single order has some modification to it.
 It’s really hard on the sever, because they just want to punch in an order to the computer but must then type in ‘no this, that on the side,’ or whatever.

-What Technology Is Making Its Way Into The Kitchen?
+What Technologies Are Making Their Way Into The Kitchen?

 “It’s pretty cool, actually, but the cooks spend the entire time in one area looking at a screen.”